lucapette/web/main/content/writing/on-writing.markdown

 Of course, this isn't true.

 Moreover, the goal isn't becoming the most important novelist of all times.
-The goal is to enjoying writing.
+The goal is to enjoy writing.

 If you don't intend to write for money, you can ignore the audience.
 I suggest you do that anyway though.
 More on this later.